+5.34.7 Event Management

-5.34.7 UE's Mobility Event Management
+5.34.7.1 UE's Mobility Event Management

-When the SMF cannot control the UPF terminating the N3 interface used by a PDU Session and the I-SMF has a N11 interface with the AMF and a N16a interface with the SMF for a PDU Session, the SMF and I-SMF independently subscribes to "UE mobility event notification" service provided by AMF for reporting of UE presence in Area of Interest as described in clause 5.3.4.4.
-The AMF treats the SMF's and I-SMF's subscription separately and notifies the event directly to the SMF and I-SMF.
-If the SMF does not know the serving AMF address, the SMF gets from the UDM as described in clause 5.2.3.2.4, TS 23.502 [3] and subscribes directly with the serving AMF.
+When an I-SMF is involved in a PDU Session, the SMF and I-SMF independently subscribe to "UE mobility event notification" service provided by AMF.
+The AMF treats the SMF's and I-SMF's subscription separately and notifies the event directly to the SMF or I-SMF.
+If the SMF does not know the serving AMF address, the SMF gets the serving AMF address from the UDM as described in clause 5.2.3.2.4, TS 23.502 [3] and subscribes directly with the serving AMF.

-In the case of AMF change (e.g. Inter NG-RAN node N2 based handover) and without I-SMF change/removal, the target AMF receives mobility event information from the source AMF and update the mobility event subscription information with the SMF and I-SMF independently (i.e. target AMF allocates the Subscription Correlation ID for each event and notify the respective SMFs and I-SMF as described in clause 5.3.4.4).
+In the case of AMF change (e.g. Inter NG-RAN node N2 based handover), the target AMF receives mobility event subscription information from the source AMF and updates the mobility event subscription information with the SMF and I-SMF independently (i.e. target AMF allocates the Subscription Correlation ID for each event and notify the respective SMFs or I-SMF as described in clause 5.3.4.4).

-In the case of I-SMF change (e.g. Inter NG-RAN node N2 based handover), the subscription of mobility event is transferred from the source I-SMF, the new I-SMF triggers the subscription change with new I-SMF information to the AMF if a new I-SMF wants to maintain the event (e.g. due to an AF event subscription dependence) or triggers a new subscription event.
+In the case of I-SMF change or I-SMF insertion (e.g. at Inter NG-RAN node N2 based handover), the subscription of mobility event is not transferred from the old I-SMF or SMF to the new I-SMF respectively, the new I-SMF triggers a new subscription event if the new I-SMF wants to receive the corresponding mobility event .
+In case of I-SMF removal, the subscription of mobility event is not transferred from the old I-SMF to SMF, the SMF triggers a new subscription event if the SMF wants to receive the corresponding mobility event.

+NOTE 1: The subscription from the old SMF entity (old SMF, old I-SMF) can be implicitly removed after the subscription timer expires or removed via the explicitly request from the old SMF entity.